-Title: Applying non- reactiv e spray coatings in the workplace Unit Number: D/615/3871 Learning outcomes The learner will be able to: Assessment criteria The learner can: Interpret the given information relating to th work and resources wher applying non-reactive spr coatings.
+Title: Applying non-reactive spray coatings in the workplace Unit Number: D/615/3871 Learning outcome Assessment criteria The learner can: Interpret the given information relating to the work and resources when applying non-reactive spray coatings.
 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, work instructions, fire performance documentation/certification, and manufacturers' information.
 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, work instructions, fire performance documentation/certification, manufacturers' information, official guidance, Codes of Practice, guidance documents and current regulations/guidance relating to applying non-reactive spray coatings in buildings.
-2 Know how to relevant legisl official guidan applying non- coatings. ation and ce when 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
+Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, work instructions, fire performance documentation/certification, manufacturers' information, official guidance, Codes of Practice, guidance documents and current regulations/guidance relating to applying non-reactive spray coatings in buildings.
+2 Know how to relevant legisl official guidar applying noncoatings. ation and Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company, operative, vehicles and tools.
-2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
+Explain what the accident reporting procedures are and who is responsible for making reports.
 2.4 Describe the types of fire extinguishers available when applying non-reactive spray coatings and describe how and when they are used.

-Title: Applying non-r lying non-reactive spray coatings in the workplace Learning outcome arner can: 3 Maintain safe and healthy working practices when applying non-reactive spray coatings.
+Title: Applying non Applying non-reactive spray coatings in the workplace Learning out Assessment criteria The learner can: 3 Maintain safe and healthy working practices when applying non-reactive spray coatings.
 3.1 Use health and safety control equipment safely and comply with the methods of work and safety control measures to carry out the activity in accordance with current legislation and organisational requirements when applying non-reactive spray coatings.
 3.2 Demonstrate compliance with given information and relevant legislation when applying non-reactive spray coatings in relation to the following: safe use and storage and handling of access apparatus, working platforms and tools safe use, storage and handling of materials specific risks to health and the environment.
 3.3 Explain why and when health and safety control equipment, identified by the principles of prevention should be used, relating to applying non-reactive spray coatings, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures local exhaust ventilation (LEV) personal protective equipment (PPE) respiratory protective equipment (RPE).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
 3.6 Demonstrate the safe use of a fire extinguisher relevant to a typical fire associated with applying non-reactive spray coatings as relevant to the operations.